-Oracle Provider for OLE DB can be installed in Multiple Oracle Homes, starting with release 10.1.
-However, being a COM component, only one instance can be active on the computer.
+Oracle Provider for OLE DB can be installed in multiple Oracle homes, starting with release 10.1.
+However, Oracle Provider for OLE DB being a COM component, only one instance can be active on the computer.
 This means that the current (latest) installation renders the previous one inactive.

-In order to make multiple homes available, some of the OraOLEDB files now include a version number, and the use of a HOME ID is required.
+To make multiple homes available, some of the OraOLEDB files now include a version number, and the use of a KEY\HOMENAME is required.

-See Also: Oracle Provider for OLE DB Files on page 1-4
+See Also: Oracle Provider for OLE DB Files on page 1-3